Bill Shankly: 1964 to 1970

 One of Shankly's greatest ambitions when he joined Liverpool was to win the FA Cup and, after he signed Yeats and St John, he told the club directors that they would win it with these two players in the team.
 It was St John who scored the winning goal in May 1965 when Liverpool won the FA Cup for the first time in the club's history with a 2–1 extra time victory over Leeds United at Wembley.
 In his autobiography, Shankly recounted that among his many achievements, winning the 1965 FA Cup final was his greatest day in football.
 Ahead of the final The Beatles had sent Shankly a telegram wishing the team luck, and Shankly appeared on the BBC's Desert Island Discs where he picked the club's anthem "You'll Never Walk Alone" as his eighth and final selection.

 Liverpool made their European debut in 1964–65, competing in the European Cup and reaching the semi-finals.
 In the second round, the club was drawn against the formidable Anderlecht.
 Immediately before the match, Shankly decided to experiment with the Liverpool kit.
-Liverpool played in red shirts with white shorts and white socks with red stripes but Shankly and Ian St John had the idea of an all-red kit that would give the impression the players were taller.
+Liverpool played in red shirts with white shorts and white socks with red stripes, but Shankly and Ian St John had the idea of an all-red kit that would give the impression the players were taller.
 Liverpool played in all-red only for European matches but quickly adopted the colour permanently.

 Three days after winning the FA Cup, Liverpool defeated European champions Inter Milan 3–1 at Anfield in the semi-final first leg with a performance that was saluted by Inter's coach Helenio Herrera.
 The second leg at the San Siro remains controversial because, according to Shankly, the match was "a war" which Liverpool lost 3–0 and so were knocked out of the competition 4–3 on aggregate.
 Eleven years later, Shankly maintained that two of Inter's goals were illegal.
 Even today, the Liverpool website describes the match by saying that Liverpool were denied at the semi-final stage by a dishonest referee in Milan.
 According to Kelly, however, video evidence shows that the two disputed goals were actually legitimate.
 Shankly said after the defeat in Milan that the Inter fans were going mad because they were so pleased to have beaten Liverpool and he insisted it proved the high standard to which the Liverpool team had raised itself.
-In the 1964–65 Football League Championship, Liverpool dropped from first to seventh with 13 fewer points than the previous season, perhaps due to the exertion of lengthy participation in the FA and European Cups.
+In the 1964–65 First Division, Liverpool dropped from first to seventh with 13 fewer points than the previous season, perhaps due to the exertion of lengthy participation in the FA and European Cups.